 It is considered to be the perfect stance to hit any pitch.
 The stride now goes in line with the pitcher.
-The square position makes the body ready to attack the ball and the pitcher is visible from both eyes.
+The square position makes the body ready to attack the ball, and the pitcher is visible from both eyes.

 Open Batting Stance:

 After the square sentence, it is the second most common stance.
-Players usually adopt this stance when they have some kind of trouble with the square stance.
+Players usually adopt this stance when they have some trouble with the square stance.
 It is mostly the problem of seeing the ball that makes the player take one step forward in the bucket.